teng2charity/week12-wd1/README.md

  2. mispelled black in the script.css

 Thoughts:
-You have to identify a problem before you can fix it.
+You have to identify a bug before you can fix it.